cswartzvi/hamilton/contrib/docs/docs/README.md

 sidebar_position: 1
 ---

-# Hamilton Dataflows
+# Apache Hamilton Dataflows

 <h3> Welcome!</h3>

-Here you'll find a website that curates a collection of Hamilton Dataflows that are ready to be used in your own projects.
-They are user-contributed and maintained, with the goal of making it easier for you to get started with Hamilton.
+Here you'll find a website that curates a collection of Apache Hamilton Dataflows that are ready to be used in your own projects.
+They are user-contributed and maintained, with the goal of making it easier for you to get started with Apache Hamilton.

 We expect this collection to grow over time, so check back often!
-As dataflows become mature we will move them into the official DAGWorks sub-package of this site and become maintained by DAGWorks's Hamilton team.
+As dataflows become mature we will move them into the official DAGWorks sub-package of this site and become maintained by DAGWorks's Apache Hamilton team.

 ## Navigation
 ☝️ Use the search bar above to quickly find dataflows based on keyword search.